 You’re born with a set number of eggs — up to 1-2 million.
-Every month when you ovulate, an egg is released from one of your ovaries.
+One of your ovaries releases a mature egg every month when you ovulate.
 Sometimes you might release multiple eggs.
-This means that over time, the number of eggs you have left goes down.
+This means that the number of eggs you have left decreases over time.
 This number is called your ovarian reserve.
 And the rate at which you lose eggs is unique to you.

 How does AMH affect ovulation?

 The more eggs you have left, the higher the level of AMH in your blood.
 This is why it’s thought that your AMH levels might be able to indicate:

 - your chances of getting pregnant

 AMH levels naturally decline with age, usually starting in your mid-20s.
 Low AMH levels might indicate lower numbers of remaining follicles and a smaller ovarian reserve.

 Certain medical conditions can lead to low AMH levels, including:

 - Crohn’s disease — an autoimmune disease where your body attacks parts of your digestive system.

 - Rheumatoid arthritis (RA) — a long-term condition that causes painful, swollen, and stiff joints.